Neerajpathak07/Scientific-Calculator/README.md

 # Scientific Calculator using stdlib Utilities

-**Abstract**
+## Abstract
-This is a scientific calculator a close to accurate version of real-life scientific calculator made using `Reactjs` & `stdlib` utilities.
+This is a scientific calculator a close to accurate version of real-life scientific calculator made by using `Reactjs` & `stdlib` utilities along with `react-plugins`.

 ---